-The 12 Basic Tools You Need to Start Quilting
+The 12 Best Quilting Tools You Need to Start Quilting

 At the heart of it, quilting only requires a few simple tools: needle, thread and fabric.
 However, if you are serious about this craft, you’ll need a few extra things to make your quilts look as beautiful and professional as they ones you admire in books and online.